 From a simple knot to art

 It is believed that the predecessors of pankou existed in China many centuries ago when clothing was primarily tied with ribbons and cords.
 Over time, these ties became increasingly complex and decorative.
-Pankou became particularly popular during the Qing dynasty when clothing types such as changshan and qipao spread.
+Pankou became especially popular during the Qing dynasty when clothing such as changshan and qipao spread.

-Masters created dozens of knot forms: flowers, butterflies, clouds, spirals, double loops, symbols of happiness and longevity.
+Masters created dozens of forms of knots: flowers, butterflies, clouds, spirals, double loops, symbols of happiness and longevity.
 Often, the fasteners were handmade from silk, and their weaving required great skill.

 In traditional Chinese attire, pankou were almost never an accidental detail.
 They were chosen to match the fabric, color of the clothing, and even the occasion.
-For festive attire, more complex knots and bright colors were used, while for everyday wear, simpler and more subdued ones.
+For festive attire, more complex knots and bright colors were used, while for everyday wear, simple and restrained ones were preferred.

-In Chinese culture, knots have special significance.
+In Chinese culture, knots hold special significance.
 Traditional decorative weavings often symbolize harmony, infinity, prosperity, or connections between people.
-Because of this, pankou were sometimes regarded not just as fasteners but also as a kind of amulet.
+Because of this, pankou were sometimes viewed not just as fasteners but also as a kind of talisman.

 Some forms of knots even received their own names and symbolic meanings.
 For example, double interweavings were associated with marital harmony, while round knots symbolized fullness and completeness.